-Annual Seminar - RPg students are required to give a presentation on their research work annually at local/international conferences.
-Performance of candidates should be assessed by their supervisors concerned and the assessment details should be included in the Supervision reports.
+RPg students are expected to present their research work annually at local or international conferences.
+Student performance should be evaluated by their supervisors, and the assessment should be documented in the supervision reports.

-Research Postgraduate Symposium (RPS) - The RPS is an annual event organized by the Faculty with a student-led organising committee to facilitate academic interaction and intellectual advancement among research postgraduate students and teaching staff.
-MPhil students are required to present at least once, and PhD students at least twice rat the RPS during their period of study.
-Students who have presented at the RPS, to the satisfaction of their supervisors, can be considered as having satisfied the aforementioned requirement for the Qualifying Research Seminar or Annual Seminar.
+6.3.
+Research Postgraduate Symposium (RPS)

+The RPS is an annual Faculty event organised by a student-led committee and aims to foster interdisciplinary exchange and academic development among RPg students and research staff.
+MPhil students are required to present at least once, and PhD students at least twice at the RPS during their period of study.

+Students who have presented at the RPS, to the satisfaction of their supervisors, may be considered to have fulfilled the requirement for the Qualifying Research Seminar and/or the Annual Seminar.